 Ubuntu Server is an open source platform that does more than you might think.
 With its ability to serve as an internal company server or to scale all the way up and out to meet enterprise-level needs, this operating system can do it all.

 This smart person's guide is an easy way to get up to speed on Ubuntu Server.
 We'll update this guide periodically when news and updates about Ubuntu Server are released.

 - What is Ubuntu Server?
 Ubuntu Server is a server operating system, developed by Canonical and open source programmers around the world, that works with nearly any hardware or virtualization platform.
 It can serve up websites, file shares, and containers, as well as expand your company offerings with an incredible cloud presence.

 - Why does Ubuntu Server matter?
 Back in 2015, it was reported that Ubuntu was twice as prevalent on Amazon Cloud services as all other operating systems combined.
 Ubuntu Server doesn't just work well in the the cloud, it rules the cloud.
 For small- to mid-size businesses looking for a cost-effective server solution, Ubuntu should be your first stop.

 - Who does Ubuntu Server affect?
 Linux powers 37% of global websites, and of that percentage, 35.9% is Ubuntu (with Red Hat at a mere 3.4%); this indicates there’s a fairly high likelihood that a site you use is powered by Ubuntu Server.
 In fact, even Microsoft uses Ubuntu Server images in its Azure platform.

-- When is Ubuntu Server happening?
+- When was Ubuntu Server released?
 Ubuntu Server was first released October 20, 2004, and it has been steadily improving and spreading its reach ever since.

 - How do I start using Ubuntu Server?
 Download a copy of the latest release, burn it onto a disk or create a bootable USB drive, insert the bootable media into your server, and install.